flq/flq.github.io/markdown/2008/2008-2-25-Evolutions-intelligence.md

 layout: post
 tags: [hesitan-and-miracles, biology]
 date: 2008-02-25 22:58:26
-redirect_from: /go/115/
 ---

-Quite some time ago I wanted to write about this in the form of a [Hesitan & Miracles](/go/7) dialogue.
+Quite some time ago I wanted to write about this in the form of a [Hesitan & Miracles](/2007/06/08/mr-evolute/) dialogue.
 Alas, it doesn't seem like these two guys will ever manage to get on with this matter, so I'll write here.

 And why not?
 I can write about anything that bothers me.
 As an example, it bothers me that people are unable to leave their dogmatic foundations and look out and beyond their well-defined viewpoint, formalities, terminologies and definitions.